hugnol/TestrRepo/README.md

 The [DoBot Magician](https://www.dobot.cc/dobot-magician/product-overview.html) is a fun mechanical arm with alot of functionallity.
 Thanks to the large array of peripherals available it can do many tasks if operated correctly.
 The main means of controling the DoBot Magician is the [Magician Studio](https://www.dobot.cc/downloadcenter/dobot-magician.html#most-download) application and it is easy to use for people of any age.

 This guide will not focus on how to operate the DoBot Magician through the Magician Studio, but instead through Python.
 Using your own code to control the DoBot Magician opens up for much more freedom, allowing things like automation and very calibrated movements for intricate tasks.
-If you are not familiar with Python, don't worry!
-It is powerfull but easy to learn.
+Python is an object oriented language and if you're not familiar with it please refer to the Python manual pages and the various guides available on the internet.
+The link to the download site, available at the bottom of the guide README file, for Python also contains tutorials and instructions for how you can get started on your own python project.

 ## Table of Content
 * [Starting Out](#starting-out)